joravkumar/GCTranscriptionConnector-Google/README.md

 This use case is ideal when you need an specialized transcription engine different than the native options provided by Genesys Cloud or EVTS.

 **Key benefits:**
-- In this repo we are leveraging Google's advanced speech recognition capabilities
+- Leverage either Google's or OpenAI's advanced speech recognition capabilities
 - Supports languages that might not be available in Genesys' native transcription or EVTS

 **Configuration:**